ginstrom/paladin-novel/manuscript/chapter-14.md

 "Gond—"

 "Seven people died today because they believed in me.
-Because they thought the 'healer in the hills' could protect them from anything."
+Because they thought the 'Healer in the Hills' could protect them from anything."
 He looked up at Sim, his eyes hollow.
 "What if they were wrong?
 What if I'm just a fraud with a few lucky breaks?"

 Before Sim could answer, Silviana appeared at Gond's side.
 The elf's usually serene expression was troubled, her ancient eyes reflecting a pain that went deeper than the day's losses.